-You can’t rely on phone as your only customer support channel.
-Therefore, consider integrating Talkdesk with Zendesk or Saleforce.
+You can’t rely on the phone as your only customer support channel.
+Therefore, consider integrating Talkdesk with Zendesk or Salesforce.
 Consider it part of your CRM package.

 5. Pure Chat

-Pure Chat does not only provide live chat customer service.
-It also tracks your site visitors.
-This provides helpful information about the shoppers who visit your website.
+Pure Chat not only provides live chat customer service: it also tracks your site visitors.
+The tracking collects helpful information about the shoppers who visit your website.
 You don’t have to wait for visitors to ask a question – you can reach out to them.
 Pure Chat offers a free trial and a free base plan.

-Cons: The pro plan is $99 per month.
-This can get pricey if it’s one of several customer service software solutions you use.
+Cons: The pro plan is $99 per month, which can get pricey if it’s one of several customer service software solutions you use.
 In addition, Pure Chat only supports English.
 Therefore, this isn’t a good solution if your business is global.

 — Arielle Hurst, Marketing Lead at Pure Chat